 It was from Stern’s theory of generalized intelligence that the first IQ tests were born.
 But what do these tests actually measure?

 What Do IQ Tests Measure?

-It’s not how smart you are, but how are you smart.— Jim Kwik, Author of Mindvalley’s Superbrain Program
+It’s not how smart you are, but how are you smart.— Jim Kwik, trainer of Mindvalley’s Superbrain Quest

 It’s a common misconception that IQ tests measure intelligence.
 Or rather, that they’re the most accurate measure of intelligence.